Amy Brin – Executive Director & CEO

 Clare joined CNF in May 2020 from the fast-paced news world of journalism, bringing with her a passion for storytelling and a bit of a coffee addiction.
 She has an unrelenting belief that everyone has a story to tell that can help inspire others, share well-earned wisdom and bring people a little bit closer together as a community — essentially, a belief in the power of words to change the world.

-Clare has lived, worked or studied in about ten countries, picking up a few languages along the way, and currently resides in Vancouver, Canada where she is crazy about outdoor adventure sports like rock climbing, skiing, trail running and hiking.
+Clare has lived, worked or studied in about ten countries, picking up a few languages along the way, and currently resides in Southern California where she is crazy about outdoor adventure sports like rock climbing, skiing, trail running and hiking.
 She is also a total bookworm and enjoys motorcycle racing.

 As part of CNF’s communications and marketing team, Clare focuses on helping share the story of CNF and everyone involved.